built-fast/lcars/README.md

-  app:encrypt         Encrypts input data using Laravel's encryption service app:environment     Prints the current application environment app:eval            Runs the given PHP code in the context of a Laravel application app:reset           Fully resets the application database and clears caches. app:root            Prints the application root path cli:aliases         Lists all LCARS aliases
+  app:encrypt         Encrypts input data using Laravel's encryption service app:environment     Prints the current application environment app:eval            Runs the given PHP code in the context of a Laravel application app:new             Creates a new Laravel app with sensible defaults app:reset           Fully resets the application database and clears caches. app:root            Prints the application root path cli:aliases         Lists all LCARS aliases